 - We can proof your press release and suggest possible adjustments before distribution

-What If a Presenter Changes Their Timetable On Short-notice?
+What If an Organization Changes Their Timetable On Short-notice?

 If you request to alter your Timetable less than three weeks before your event, it is considered a “short notice” request.
 (See your LPAT Rental Agreement for more detail.)
-It is typically no issue if a short notice request involves only shortening a Rental Period or reducing desired pieces of equipment.
+There is typically no issue if a short notice request only involves shortening a Rental Period or reducing desired pieces of equipment.
 However, a request made on short notice to enter LPAT earlier than scheduled it is usually not possible.
 By this point, LPAT personnel have already been hired and confirmed for specific work hours.
-LPAT will not open until they arrive.

-May Presenters Use the Hallways and Vestibules Next to the LPAT?
+May Organizations Use the Hallways and Vestibules Next to the LPAT?

 Does the LPAT Co-Promote Events?